aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/working-with-inline-attachments/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Send Email with Embedded Image Using Aspose.Email for Java
+# How to Create HTML Email Image with Embedded Inline Attachments Using Aspose.Email for Java

 Embedding images directly inside an email makes your messages look polished and ensures the recipient sees the graphics without needing to download separate files.
-In this tutorial you’ll learn **how to send email with embedded image** using Aspose.Email for Java, covering everything from setting up the library to creating an HTML email, adding inline resources, and finally sending the message.
+In this tutorial you’ll learn how to **create html email image** and send email with an embedded image using Aspose.Email for Java, covering everything from setting up the library to creating an HTML email, adding inline resources, and finally sending the message.

 ## Quick Answers
 - **What is the primary class for inline images?** `LinkedResource`